-When?
+What?
+Identify local safeguarding lead When?
 During project Who?
-Team What?
-Identify local safeguarding lead and obtain copy of local safeguarding planning or at start of Lead or DSO policy.
+Team and obtain copy of local safeguarding planning or at start of Lead or DSO policy.
 This will be stored in the delivery Safeguarding folder in the charity's secure cloud storage.
-What?
+Who?
+DSO What?
 Share local safeguarding contacts When?
-During project Who?
-DSO and policy with all Employees (incl. planning or at start of Freelance Workers), Trustees, Project delivery Contributors and/or Volunteers delivering the project in the Project Handbook and Resources folder.
-Who?
-Any What?
-Document and Report any When?
-Immediately safeguarding concerns to local concern is raised\ employee safeguarding lead and DSO (or DDSO).
+During project and policy with employees and Project planning or at start of Contributors delivering the project in the delivery Project Handbook and Resources folder.
 What?
-Report to LTS.
-When?
+Document and Report any Who?
+Any When?
+Immediately safeguarding concerns to local concern is raised employee safeguarding lead and DSO (or DDSO).
+What?
+Report to Lead Trustee for When?
 Immediately Who?
-DSO concern is raised or DDSO Who?
-Any What?
-Follow local safeguarding policy When?
-As directed employee and guidance as required.
+DSO concern is raised or DDSO Safeguarding.
+Who?
+Any When?
+As directed What?
+Follow local safeguarding policy employee and guidance as required.
 Document and locally report actions and outcomes to DSO.
 Who?
 DSO What?
 Report actions and When?
-As soon as outcomes to LTS. known, and update as or DDSO required Who?
+As soon as outcomes to Lead Trustee for or DDSO known, and update as Safeguarding. required Who?
 DSO When?
 At next Trustees What?
-Report to Board of Trustees. meeting (unless earlier is or DDSO advised by LTS) What?
+Report to Board of Trustees. or DDSO meeting (unless earlier is advised by LTS) What?
 Report to Charity Commission if When?
 Immediately this Who?
-DSO Director and Trustees consider concern to is indicated be a "Serious Incident" (as per Charity Commission guidance, 2019).
+Director and Trustees consider concern to is indicated Director be a "Serious Incident" (as per Section 15(2) of the Charities Act 2011.

-\ In the rare situation where there are no local practitioners available to work with to follow local emergency procedures and you judge a child, young person or adult to be at lifethreatening risk, the employee should contact the emergency services IMMEDIATELY.
+^{} In the rare situation where there are no local practitioners available to work with to follow local emergency procedures and you judge a child, young person or vulnerable adult to be at life-threatening risk, the employee should contact the emergency services IMMEDIATELY.